 Who can forget Schuyler Fisk as Kristy or Rachael Leigh Cook as Mary Anne, or—even more memorable—that rap they all did to help poor Claudia study for summer school?
 I’m sure my mom’s got the VHS copy of that still, too.

-July can't come soon enough, but in the meantime we'll re-watch old episodes and hope the trailer below will tie us over.
+July can’t come soon enough, but in the meantime we’ll re-watch old episodes and hope the trailer will tide us over.

 [A version of this post was originally published May 24, 2018.
 It has been updated.]